USDA-SCINet/scinet-workbooks/workbooks/_about/use.md

 If your tutorial uses a Conda environment, it will specify how to load it.
 You can either create it in the shell when you create your working directory, or if your tutorial is using a specific IDE you can execute the code in your IDE's terminal.

-Most tutorials that use Conda environments default to creating the environment in 90daydata.
-If you would like to save the virtual environment for later use, you can modify the workflow to [set up the environment in your Project directory](#modifying-workflows-to-use-project).
+Most tutorials that use Conda environments default to creating the environment in `/90daydata`.
+If you would like to save the virtual environment for later use, you can modify the workflow to [set up the environment in your /project directory](#modifying-workflows-to-use-project).

 {% include alert class="warning" title="It is not reccomended to use your Home directory for Conda" content="Software installs that require a lot of space, such as Conda virtual environments, can quickly max out your quota.
-It is reccomended to use `/project` or `90daydata` instead." %}
+It is reccomended to use `/project` or `/90daydata` instead." %}

 #### Example Conda workflow
 1. Load Conda.